2030 Mediterranean Games

-The 2030 Mediterranean Games (Lojërat Mesdhetare 2030; Медитеранске игре 2030), officially known as the XXI Mediterranean Games, is a forthcoming international multi-sport event that is scheduled to be held from 24 July to 4 August 2030 in Pristina, Kosovo.
+The 2030 Mediterranean Games (Lojërat Mesdhetare 2030, Медитеранске игре 2030.), officially known as the XXI Mediterranean Games and commonly known as Prishtina 2030, is a forthcoming international multi-sport event that is scheduled to be held from 24 July to 4 August 2030 in Pristina, Kosovo.

 Bidding process

 The International Committee of Mediterranean Games (CIJM) launched the bidding process for the 2030 games at a meeting of its executive committee held on 10 December 2022 in Pristina, Kosovo.
 In April 2023, CIJM announced the end of the candidature process and the sole candidate city, Pristina, for the 2030 Games.
 Pristina was confirmed as host city on 8 September 2023 during the ICMG General Assembly with 55 votes in favour, eight against and three abstentions.